jareturing/face_recognition_distribute_pallel/README.md

 major training modules are written in `modules.py` which includes:
 * `IOFactory` for logging, reading and saving.
 * `OptimFactory` for params optimization and lr scheduling
-* `Header` for pairwise metric learning or metrics with classification,in this project ,we use colPallelLinear and mpu vocab  pallel cross entropy.
+* `Header` for pairwise metric learning or metrics with classification.
+In this project ,we use colPallelLinear and mpu vocab  pallel cross entropy to build a pallel version Face train project.
 1 To get training data,you can download from web link in dbfile.txt 2 we have make a scripy to convert images in folders to tfrecord files,which can help speed up data read in HDD disk.the scripy is data/create_tfrecord.py.
 Also if you have fast SSD disk, ignore this step. rebuild the dataloader in solver_ddp.py.
 3 The overall training protocol has been written in file solver_ddp.py, while the configurations are set in file config.yaml, using shell run_face_main.sh to train a model.